chaos-polymtl/lethe/doc/source/parameters/unresolved_cfd-dem/void_fraction.rst

    set Function expression = 0.5 + 0.25*sin(pi*x)*sin(pi*y)
    end

 If the ``mode`` chosen is ``dem``, then the void fraction is calculated using the Particle Centered Method.
-In this method, the remaining parameters are required.
+In this method, the remaining parameters are required:

 * The ``read dem`` allows us to read an already existing dem simulation result which can be obtained from checkpointing the Lethe-DEM simulation.
 This is important as the gls_vans solver requires reading an initial dem triangulation and particle information to simulate flows in the presence of particles.
 * The ``dem_file_name`` parameter specifies the prefix of the dem files that must be read.
 * The ``l2 smoothing factor`` is a smoothing length used for smoothing the L2 projection of the void fraction to avoid sharp discontinuities which can lead to instabilities in the simulation.